 Career Services is here to help

 For more tips, plan to attend the upcoming Academic Job Search Seminar Series for graduate students.
-Beginning June 1, this eight-week session will lay out the basics of a non-academic job search.
+Beginning June 7, this free seminar series will lay out the basics of a non-academic job search.

 You can also meet with a graduate career development advisor.
-Virtual office hours over the summer begin on June 3 and occur weekly on Thursdays from 3-4 p.m.
+Virtual office hours over the summer are June 8-Aug.
+1 and occur weekly on Thursdays from 3-4 p.m.
 Learn more about getting started with Career Services.